artturipa/myblog/irm_basics/blog.md

 **GRC business user** [sn_grc.business_user] can do all the same, and in addition they can:
 * Contribute to policies
 * Group attestations
-* Request and approve policy exceptions
+* Request and approve Policy Exceptions
 * Accept work and approve evidence responses
 * Assign risk tasks
 * Take risk assessments